jsztompka/DuelDQN/Report.md

 First (output) layer calculates a normal value function , the second (output) layer calculates the Advantage function and the model returns:
 Q = V + A - mean(A)

-The implemenation in this repo follows architecture from the paper and it uses weighted Huber-Loss loss function to adjust model I’ve found it adds a little bit of stability to it
+The implemenation in this repo follows architecture from the paper but it uses weighted Huber-Loss loss function to calculate the cost(loss).
+In my experiments Huber-Loss had better performance over standard loss functions (this might be due to using PER), it appears to make the training a little more stable as well.

 On average my best score was between 17-18 points

 Config also includes all parameters I found to work best.

-If you decide to run training and change parameters here is a list of things which did not work for me:

-Bigger networks (128/256/512/1024 - no added value to training) Bigger UPDATE_STEP - didn’t observe any improvement in training by reducing or increasing LR - that seems to be the biggest factor combined with optimiser Optimizer I’ve trained following the same training regime with RMSProp but never got as good results as with Adam Epochs - if you don’t get great results by 1,000-1500 episode training much further does little to improve and usually introduces just noise to the weights.
-I went as far as 5,000 and never got any higher score than at 1,000.
-If you have a better luck do let me know.

 ## Model